 Many times people confuse software time estimation with the amount of funding.
 It’s a little similar but vary from each other.
 For example, software development time estimation involves the timing needed for completing the software project.
 Likewise, it becomes budget later once the owner of the software project approves it.
 And after such approval, funding gets allocated.

 Furthermore, estimation is helpful for the production and management of the software project.
 It helps calculate the resources, efforts, cost, and time involved to complete the software and deliver the project successfully.

-And as the client, you should know that software time estimation has nothing to do with the final cost of the software project, but it just gives a basic idea about it.
-And the main intention behind the software development life cycle time estimation is to let the customer know about the budget and stay prepared for it.
+As the client, you should know that software time estimation has nothing to do with the final cost of the software project, but it just gives a basic idea about it.
+The main intention behind the software development life cycle time estimation is to let the customer know about the budget and stay prepared for it.